lockyz/dismon-database/pokemon/dismon/ReadMe.md

 Once you've submitted an update to the file we will review it and if approved it will be added.

 ## What is here?
-Here we have the Pokedex Database and soon other databases for every command for Dismon.
+The databases here are our,

+Pokedex Database

+Move Database

+Type Database

+Abilities Database

+Item Database

+and more

 ## Why are you allowing Community Contributions?
 The database is hard to update with just a few people so we've opened it up to everyone.